allegro/allegro.tech/_posts/2015-03-18-testing-prod-wait-what.md

 ###Fail?
 Working with production tests is a piece of cake.
 Amount of code we wrote to cover several test cases is ridiculously low.
-Whole project consist of one steps definition file, one yaml file containing xpath descriptions and few .feature files with scenarios.
+Whole project consists of one steps definition file, one yaml file containing xpath descriptions and few .feature files with scenarios.
 Running test requires ruby with two gem packages — selenium-webdriver and Cucumber.
 Another thing you need is browser.
-For us it is Firefox but there is no reason you can't use phantomjs or anything else.
+For us it is Firefox but there is no reason you can't use [PhantomJS](http://phantomjs.org/) or anything else.
 We regularly run Cucumber features from CI environment.
 But what if one of tests fail?
 CI build generates log with detailed description of failure and screenshot of entire page which we can use to investigate cause.